topst-development/Documentation/Single Board Computer/G Model/D3-G/Software/D3-G Linux SDK Getting Started.md

 ```

-Finally, you can check **'output.fwdn.zip'**.

-Please proceed to **Chapter 4: Firmware Download**.

 </br></br><br/><br/>

 # 4. Firmware Download
-This chapter describes how to download ***FWDN*** to the TOPST D3-G and login the Linux console.
+This chapter describes how to download ***FWDN*** to the D3-G and log in to the Linux console.
-The ***FWDN V8*** is a PC tool for downloading firmware in Windows 10(11) 64-bit and Linux environments.
+***FWDN V8*** is a PC tool for downloading firmware in both Windows 10(11) 64-bit and Linux environments.
 This chapter describes the case of downloading in Windows and Linux environments.

 <br/><br/><br/>